val3r1o/gns3-automation-fabric/README.md

 Import (not open) the project wait GNS3 to import. double check if the interfaces are correctly connected also on the OOB switch. run the nodes.
-OS10 usr/psw is standard admin/admin
+OS10 usr/psw is standard admin/admin</br>
-Setup the mgmt interface to the preferred oob IP for your network.
+Setup the mgmt interface to the preferred oob IP for your network. example config provided </br>
-Align those IP into Ansible inventory
+Align those IP into Ansible inventory</br>